analogueorm/analogue/readme.md

 [![Latest Version](https://img.shields.io/github/release/analogueorm/analogue.svg?style=flat-square)](https://github.com/analogueorm/analogue/releases)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

-> **IMPORTANT** : In a matter of simplification, Analogue ORM versions have been pushed to mirror the corresponding Illuminate dependency.
-Please update your composer.json accordingly.

 **Analogue** is a flexible, easy-to-use **Data Mapper ORM** for **PHP**.
 It provides a quick and intuitive way to query and persist custom domain objects into a SQL Database.

 The project started as a fork from **Eloquent** by *Taylor Otwell*, and evolved into a fully featured Data Mapper, that sits on top of the very robust **Laravel Database** component.
 That said, **Analogue** is able to peacefuly coexists with its cousin in a same application *(only limitation is you cannot have relationships between the two, which is a common moraly accepted behaviour in the same family...)*